YinHk-Notes/javascript-cheatsheet-and-note/problems/scope.md

 //global scope

 ```
+- Variables declared within a JavaScript function, become **LOCAL** to the function.
+- Local variables have Function Scope: They can only be accessed from within the function.
+- Since local variables are only recognized inside their functions, variables with the same name can be used in different functions.
+- Local variables are created when a function starts, and deleted when the function is completed.

 ## function scope

 Every Functions has its own scope, whenever you declare a variable in a function, the variable is visible only within the function.
-You can't access it outside the function.`var` is the keyword to define variable for a **function-scope** accessibility.`var` exit any inside fuction scope.
+You can't access it outside the function, variables defined inside a function are not accessible (visible) from outside the function.`var` is the keyword to define variable for a **function-scope** accessibility.`var` exit any inside fuction scope.

 ```jsx
 function foo(){